Carter County Detention Center

 Search for an Inmate in Carter County

-The Carter County Detention Center is a 296 bed jail in the city of Elizabethton, Carter County, Tennessee.
-You can call them 24 hours a day for inmate information at 423-542-1855.
+Carter County Detention Center is a 296-bed jail based in the city of Elizabethton, Carter County, Tennessee.
+You can reach them anytime for inmate information at 423-542-1855.

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Tennessee State Prison System or the Federal Bureau of Prisons.
+Inmates sentenced to less than one year will serve their time at this jail.
+Sentences longer than one year result in transfers to either the Tennessee State Prison System or the Federal Bureau of Prisons.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Carter County Detention Center at 423-542-1855 to get it.
+It's important to save the inmate's jail ID or booking number for correspondence.
+If you cannot locate it online, contact Carter County Detention Center at 423-542-1855 for help.

 Phone: 423-542-1855